dested/OrbitalGa.me/README.md

 - [ ] add license to repo
 - [ ] test what happens if server crashes on aws
 - [ ] add analytics to server to see users connected, enemies, etc
+- [ ] once the average duration (over 10 ticks) goes above a threshold, take server out of rotation

 ## Money